polkadot-fellows/RFCs/text/0078-merkelized-metadata.md

 1. **Metadata is too large for offline devices**.
 Currently Polkadot-SDK metadata is on average 500 KiB, which is more than what the mostly adopted offline devices can hold.
 2. **Metadata is not authenticated**.
 Even if there was enough space on offline devices to hold the metadata, the user would be trusting the entity providing this metadata to the hardware wallet.
 In the Polkadot ecosystem, this is how currently Polkadot Vault works.

-**This RFC proposes a solution to make FRAME Metadata compatible with offline signers in a secure way.** This does not only ensure that offline devices can always keep up to date with every Polkadot-SDK chain, but at the same time every offline wallet will be compatible with all Polkadot-SDK chains at the same time, as it leverages FRAME metadata instead of relying on a custom per-chain implementation.
+**This RFC proposes a solution to make FRAME Metadata compatible with offline signers in a secure way.** This does not only ensure that offline devices can always keep up to date with every FRAME based chain.
+It also ensures that every offline wallet will be compatible with all FRAME based chains without the need of per-chain implementations, as it leverages FRAME metadata.

 ## Requirements